-Here’s what the small red button in the middle of a laptop keyboard is for:
+Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

-The red button is a mouse controller that is commonly used on laptops to save space on the keyboard part of the layout.
+The small red button is a mouse controller that is commonly used on laptops to save space on the keyboard part of the layout.
+This is most commonly seen on Lenovo Thinkpad keyboards, with the middle button used to function as a mouse.

 Formally called a TrackPoint, this device allows you to fully control a mouse without the need for a trackpad.